slowriot/anubis/README.md

 Be careful - if you have launched other deployments more recently, it will simply attempt to close the last one you launched.

 ## Debugging
-The scripts can be run with various environment variables set for debugging purposes:
+The scripts can be run with various environment variables set for debugging purposes or to alter performance:
 - `debug=true` - will print out every `akash` command the scripts are about to run, allowing you to duplicate the workflow or debug errors.
 - `dry_run=true` - will only execute query commands, and will not commit anything to the blockchain.
 Use in conjunction with `debug=true` to see a dry run of a deployment - however, bear in mind that as the new deployment won't be committed to the blockchain, subsequent commands querying that deployment will fail - this is to be expected, and the script handles this gracefully.
 This setting is useful to enable to repeat a deployment attempt, after one has failed, to find out what went wrong (as it will dry-run against the last deployment of yours it finds).
+- `node_by_ping=true` - will ping every available RPC node, and choose the best one based on ping.
+By default, the first (default) node is chosen instead.
+This should in theory yield better results, but some nodes are strangely flaky at the time of writing, so your mileage may vary.

 Example debugging commandline usage: `debug=true dry_run=true ./deploy.sh`